jkuester/unlauncher/DEVELOPMENT.md

 This project uses [ktlint](https://pinterest.github.io/ktlint/latest/) to format/lint the Kotlin code to ensure consistency of style across the codebase.

-Developers using Android Studio are encouraged to install the [Ktlint plugin](https://plugins.jetbrains.com/plugin/15057-ktlint) for a tighter feedback look and more automation.
+Developers using Android Studio are encouraged to install the [Ktlint plugin](https://plugins.jetbrains.com/plugin/15057-ktlint) for a tighter feedback loop and more automation.

 ## Adding a new configuration preference